Expert insights. Real-world experience.

 Dr. Thesmar earned a Ph.D. in Food Technology and a bachelor’s degree in Food Science from Clemson University, as well as a Master of Science in Human Nutrition from Winthrop University.
 She is a Registered Dietitian, a Fellow of the Institute of Food Technologists, and an active member of the International Food Protection Association and the Academy of Nutrition and Dietetics.

-Jennie Thomas has 15 years of industry experience in meat processing, produce processing, and dairy manufacturing.
+Sixteen years of industry experience in meat processing, produce processing, and dairy manufacturing.
 She is currently the Food Safety and Quality Senior Manager of Compliance Programs with HP Hood.
-They have 12 manufacturing facilities making dairy milk, oat milk, aseptic beverages, cottage cheese, dairy dips, ice cream and sour cream.
-She has held all positions in the quality and food safety department in her 12 years with HP Hood.
-Her current role is in coporate to ensure supplier compliance through the supply chain and understanding raw material risks in the Hood manufacturing facilities.
+There are 12 manufacturing facilities making dairy milk, oat milk, aseptic beverages, cottage cheese, dairy dips, ice cream and sour cream.
+She has held all positions in the quality and food safety department in her 13 years with HP Hood.
+Her current role is in corporate to ensure supplier compliance through the supply chain and understanding raw material risks in the Hood manufacturing facilities.

 Elizabeth currently is the Compliance Specialist at Safe Quality Food Institute where she supports the technical team and helps ensure compliance of the integrity program.
 Her 10 year working experience in the food industry as an SQF Practitioner has been valuable to her current role.